Przemysl4wR4k/psychologistWebsite/psychologist-website/README.md

 This project is still in the development phase.
-At this point static page is almost ready.
 The code still hasnt been cleaned.
 It probably needs some optimization in some places.
 Scss files should have more unified structure.
-Next I'll focus on adding BaaS, most probably firebase
+Resigned from creating model files.
+Maybe will implement one common model file later.

 Styles and functionalities have been determined together with the person who will use the website in the future.